F1 2013 (video game): Circuits

 The game features the nineteen circuits that were used during the 2013 Formula One season and four "classic" circuits.
 The additional four tracks are Brands Hatch, England; Estoril, Portugal; Imola, Italy (in 1995 configuration) and Jerez, Spain (in 1985 configuration).

-These four circuits were all used together in the 1986 Formula One season; Imola would return as a Grand Prix venue in the 2020 Formula One season, the tie-in video game of the season featuring the circuit in a non-classic configuration.
+These four circuits were all used together in the 1986 Formula One season; Imola would return as a Grand Prix venue in the 2020 Formula One season, however, the track would not return until F1 2021 featuring the circuit in its modern configuration.

 Development and release

 The physical version of the game was delayed in the United States and Canada due to logistic issues specific to SKUs for the two territories.
 An official release date was not announced for the two territories, although a physical copy for store shelves was eventually released.
 The delay did not affect the availability of the digital version in the United States and Canada, meaning that users could still purchase the game through the Xbox Games Store, PlayStation Store, and via Steam on the original release date.

 A "Complete Edition" of the game was released in some territories.
 It includes the full game as well as all classic content on the disc and is available on PlayStation 3, Xbox 360 and Microsoft Windows.

 F1 2013 was made available to download for free on Xbox 360 between 16 and 31 May 2015 as part of the Games With Gold program.